Skip to main content

 Max Batch Size = KV Headroom / (KV per Request / TP Degree)

-TP with NVLink vs PCIe: When TP requires inter-GPU communication but the GPU lacks high-bandwidth interconnect (NVLink, Infinity Fabric), we apply a 60% bandwidth penalty.
-This reflects the real-world performance impact of TP over PCIe, where each layer requires an all-reduce synchronization that becomes a bottleneck on slow interconnects.
+TP with NVLink vs PCIe: Tensor parallelism requires inter-GPU communication at every transformer layer (an all-reduce operation).
+When the selected GPU lacks a high-bandwidth interconnect such as NVLink or Infinity Fabric, the tool applies a 60% bandwidth penalty to throughput estimates.
+This reflects the real-world performance degradation of tensor parallelism over PCIe, where the all-reduce synchronization at each layer becomes a throughput bottleneck.

 KV Headroom (GB) = Usable VRAM per GPU - Fixed Memory per GPU